 At the Passover meal every year, before eating that lamb, they were to recount the ten plagues put on the Egyptians.
 The first plague turned the river flowing with water into a river flowing with blood.
 It was a foreshadowing of the cross when He would be pierced with a spear.
 Like that river, and like the seventh (unmentioned) earthen jar that He hinted about at Cana, cleansing water and blood would flow from His body.

-All of the previous Passovers were previews of God sacrificing His own innocent Lamb to protect believers from death.
+All of the previous Passovers were previews of God sacrificing His own innocent Lamb to protect us believers from death.

 Passover was the first day of the week-long Feast of Unleavened Bread.
 And that feast was preceded by the people ridding their dwellings of leaven.
-It represented emptying themselves of all superficial goodness –self-righteousness (like the fig leaf coverings in the garden).
+It represented emptying themselves of all superficial goodness, self-righteousness (like the fig-leaf coverings in the garden).

 Of course the Old Covenant doesn’t plainly name Jesus as God’s Savior for all.
 But His Hebrew name “Joshua” does.
 It’s often pronounced Yeshua and it means “Jehovah’s salvation.”
 That meaning is laid out in the form of a prophetic preview.
-Remember, the last requirement of their covenant –the paramount requirement– was to enter and conquer the land.
+Remember, the last requirement of their covenant, the paramount requirement, was to enter and conquer the land.

-Moses took the people up to the River Jordan’s edge a second time –after the rebels died during their forty-year wandering– but he wasn’t allowed to take them across and go in.
-It was Joshua who led that next generation out of death in the desert and into life in the Promised Land –where he had been before and reported about all of its goodness.
+Moses took the people up to the River Jordan’s edge a second time, after the rebels died during their forty-year wandering, but he wasn’t allowed to take them across and go in.
+It was Joshua who led that next generation out of death in the desert and into life in the Promised Land, where he had been before and reported about all of its goodness.
 The implication is that the old life must come to an end and a new one begin.
-The old was one of following the Law that predicted Him –the new is following the Savior Himself by faith into the place that He came from –the kingdom of God.
+The old was one of following the Law that predicted Him, the new is following the Savior Himself by faith into the place that He came from, the kingdom of God.

 Chapter four of Joshua contains a subtle but noteworthy fact about their crossing.
 It was harvest season and the river was flooding, yet God held the water back so they could cross on dry ground.
 The priests carrying the ark remained in the middle.
-After the people reached the other side, a leader from each of the twelve tribes went back to the ark and picked up a stone to stack up as a monument in the new land.
+After the people reached the other side, a leader from each of the twelve tribes went back to where the ark was and took a stone from there to stack up as a monument in the new land.
 Joshua also stacked up twelve in the middle of the riverbed.
 Those monuments were reminders that God took them across and they couldn’t undo what He had done.
 In the same way, our entering His kingdom of life is final.

 The Old Covenant established the Israelites’ ministry and its Law defined how they were to predict Jesus’ life, death, resurrection and purpose.
 His completion of all that the Law predicted continues to prove that He is the One who is qualified to save us.
 The Law also proves that no one else is qualified.

-His father-in-law, Jethro, saw how weary Moses had become and suggested a solution . . . which God approved.
-First, Moses was to set up a hierarchy of judges to hear their cases –he would only decide the most difficult ones.
+His father-in-law, Jethro, saw how weary Moses had become and suggested a solution . . . of which God approved.
+First, Moses was to set up a hierarchy of judges to hear their cases; he would only decide the most difficult ones.
 Second, he was to get some rules from God and present them to the people so they would know who was acceptable to Him.
-(This is from Exodus chapter 18.)
+(This is in Exodus chapter 18.)

 His life on earth was nearly over when His Father said “This is My beloved Son in Whom I am well-pleased” (Matthew 17:5).
 Only Jesus was able to close out the Old by accomplishing everything written in it.
-He dotted every “i” and crossed every “t.”
-It was time for a new priesthood to begin –one that didn’t need dramas or pictures describing Him.
+He dotted every “i” and crossed every “t” . . . and then He said “It is finished!”
+A new priesthood was about to begin, one that didn’t need dramas or pictures describing Him.
 The New Covenant would establish a ministry that explains all that He is and has completed.